AC Low Side Pressure Too High

 More in-depth AC work – for example, if the technician finds a leak somewhere in the system – will cost more.
 It’s hard to put an exact figure on it because it very much depends on where the leak is.
 The leak could also be a hairline crack in one of the pipes that the technician can only find with CSI-style UV lamps.

 All of this – the “finding” and the “fixing” – takes time.
-Even if the cost of materials isn’t too high, expect to pay somewhere in the hundreds of dollars.
-As a reasonable guess, anywhere from $200 to $1,000.
+Even if the cost of materials isn’t too high, expect to pay somewhere in the hundreds of dollars, if not thousands.
+Refer to the previous section for a more detailed look at the costs.

 AC Pressure Troubleshooting Chart